-To keep up to date about this project, sign-up to our regular newsletter.
-If you have any questions, please get in touch with courtenay@wcc.govt.nz.
+To keep up to date about this project, sign-up to our regular newsletter, or if you have any questions, email courtenay@wcc.govt.nz.

 Wellington’s unique geography, compact city centre, and small number of road networks means we face unique transport challenges.
 We’ve designed a solution which supports new and improved ways of getting around, thriving hospitality and retail areas, and more people-centred public spaces.